Japan Diaries 4: Day 518

 Cape Tachimachi

 After my short solo exploration, we drove to Cape Tachimachi.
 This place is probably one of the underrated destinations in Hakodate City.
-The place has an amazing view of Tsugaru Straight.
+The place has an amazing view of the Tsugaru Straight.
 The rugged coastline reminds me of Sandanbeki Rock Cliffs in Wakayama.

 Next stop: Hakodate Tropical Botanical Garden